Goofisded/SentinelPot/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---

 ## 📧 Contact

-For issues or suggestions, open an issue on GitHub or contact me via Discord.
+For issues or suggestions, open an issue on GitHub or contact me via Discord: `goofisdead`.

 Happy hunting! 🕵️‍♂️